-Fermilab's Batavia site is currently closed to the general public.
+Fermilab's Batavia site is open to the public.

 Science Snippets from Fermilab's Office of Education and Public Outreach